-Make a Bath for your Baby
+1. Make a Bath for your Baby

 Breast milk is a great skin softener and may improve your baby’s skin.
-Stir breast milk into bathtub until it is cloudy and let your baby sit in milk bath or relax in your own milk bath.
+Stir breast milk into the bathtub until it is cloudy and let your baby sit in a milk bath or relax in your own milk bath.
 To make it more relaxing for your use, add essential oils.

-This post contains an affiliate links.
-As an affiliate and Amazon associate, I earn commission on qualified purchase at no extra cost to you.
+Disclaimer: This post contains affiliate links.
+As an affiliate and Amazon associate, I earn commission on qualified purchases at no extra cost to you.

-Make a Soap
+2. Make a Soap

-Make a Breast milk Lotion
+3. Make a Breast milk Lotion

 There are tons of lotions in the market that are made from goat’s milk.
 So, making lotion out of breast milk wouldn’t surprise you.
 Check out this video for making two types of breast milk lotion.
-This lotion will last 3 months when stored in refrigerator.
+This lotion will last 3 months when stored in a refrigerator.

-Turn into Jewelry
+4. Turn into Jewelry

 What to do with leftover thawed breast milk?

-Amazing properties of breast milk makes it a natural healer for many health ailments both for babies and adults.
+The amazing properties of breast milk make it a natural healer for many health ailments both for babies and adults.
 They are usually cultural practices and traditions that have been passed down from generation to generation.

-Use it for Minor cuts and Bruises
+5. Use it for Minor Cuts and Bruises

-Use it for treatment of Ear Infection
+6. Use it for treatment of Ear Infection

 But always talk to your pediatrician first.

-Treatment of Conjunctivitis
+9. Treatment of Conjunctivitis

-Treating Sore nipples
+10. Treating Sore nipples

 However, if sore nipples are due to thrush or yeast, do not apply breast milk as yeast thrives on breast milk.

 If you succeed in convincing your teenager to use some of your leftover breast milk for the treatment of acne, then you have found another use of your biofluid.
-All they have to do it clean their face with breast milk twice a day or apply it as a face mask and let it dry.
+All they have to do is clean their face with breast milk twice a day or apply it as a face mask and let it dry.

 What to do with Frozen leftover breast milk?

-Use it with Solid food
+15. Use it with Solid food

 When my baby was transitioned into solid food at 6 months, I mixed frozen breast milk to make food for the baby.
-It was easy my baby to transition to solids as he was familiar with texture and taste of breast milk.
+It was easy for my baby to transition to solids as he was familiar with the texture and taste of breast milk.

-Consider Donating it
+16. Consider Donating it

-Although, most breast milk banks have very strict criteria for accepting breast milk to ensure its safety for human consumption, it is worth finding out if your breast milk is acceptable for donation.
+Although most breast milk banks have very strict criteria for accepting breast milk to ensure its safety for human consumption, it is worth finding out if your breast milk is acceptable for donation.

 Another option you have is donating your breast milk to a mother in need privately through community-based milk sharing organizations.
 Facebook is a place to look for resources for private donations.
 You will need to ensure that your milk is safe to donate.